benignware/jquery-filepicker/README.md

   });
 });
 ```
+For more information on the template-structure please refer to [mugine](http://github.com/rexblack/mugine.js).

 ### Control rendering using callbacks
 Although recommended way of customizing markup is by using a style-template, you can handle rendering on your own by making use of the 'renderUI'- and 'renderPreview'-callbacks